f-droid/fdroid-website/_posts/2018-10-12-twif-25-tor-browser-matrix-room-enhancements-and-mirror-beta-testing.md

 * **[Tachiyomi](https://f-droid.org/app/eu.kanade.tachiyomi)** is a manga reader.
 Version 0.8.0 brings quite a few changes, adding a new reader with many fixes, GIF support, showing all entries in the library even if their extensions are not installed, and several bug fixes.

 * **[Conversations](https://f-droid.org/app/eu.siacs.conversations)** is an instant messenger with support for group chat, based on the XMPP protocol.
-Version 2.3.1+fcr brings support for TLSv1.3 and can now disable screen & switch to ear piece in audio player, enable foreground service by default for Android 8 (Oreo), view per-contact media files in contact and conference details screen, preview and ask for confirmation before sending media files, use consistent color generation, fix Quiet Hours on Android 8+, and stronger compression for video files.
+Starting with version 2.3.0+fcr it brings support for TLSv1.3 and can now disable screen & switch to ear piece in audio player, enable foreground service by default for Android 8 (Oreo), view per-contact media files in contact and conference details screen, preview and ask for confirmation before sending media files, use consistent color generation, fix Quiet Hours on Android 8+, and addition of a video quality selector.

 * {{ page.featured }} **[Mastalab](https://f-droid.org/app/fr.gouv.etalab.mastodon)** is a featureful multi-account client for [Mastodon](https://joinmastodon.org).
 Lots of new features in this jump from 1.13.6 to 1.15.2, now with video and Peertube support:
   * Long-press on bookmark button to bookmark toots with another account